First Layer Robotics

-A USB-connected motion subsystem for Raspberry Pi, NVIDIA Jetson and ROS 2 based robots — integrating motor control, wheel-velocity PID, kinematics, power distribution and safety architecture in a single robotics-native platform.
+A USB-connected motion subsystem that runs under any Linux host or ROS 2 stack, including NVIDIA Jetson and Raspberry Pi — integrating motor control, wheel-velocity PID, kinematics, power distribution and a hardware safety architecture in a single robotics-native platform.

 Why Motion Core?